baggepinnen/SeeToDee.jl/docs/src/index.md

 - **Inputs are first class**, i.e., the signature of the dynamics take input signals (such as controlled inputs or disturbance inputs) as arguments.
 This is in contrast to the DifferentialEquations ecosystem, where there are [several different ways of handling inputs](https://help.juliahub.com/juliasimcontrol/dev/simulation/), none of which are first class.
 - Most things are **manual**.
 Want to simulate a trajectory?
 Write a loop!

-## Available methods
+## Available discretization methods
 The following methods are available
-- [`SeeToDee.Rk4`](@ref) A 4th order Runge-Kutta integrator with ZoH input.
-Supports differential equations only.
+- [`SeeToDee.Rk4`](@ref) An explicit 4th order Runge-Kutta integrator with ZoH input.
+Supports non-stiff differential equations only.
 If called with StaticArrays, this method is allocation free.
 - [`SeeToDee.SimpleColloc`](@ref) A [textbook](https://www.equalsharepress.com/media/NMFSC.pdf) implementation of a direct collocation method (includes trapezoidal integration as a special case) with ZoH input.
-Supports differential-algebraic equations (DAE) and fully implicit form `x⁺ = f(ẋ, x, u, p, t)`.
+Supports stiff differential-algebraic equations (DAE) and fully implicit form `x⁺ = f(ẋ, x, u, p, t)`.

 ## Example